Immediate concerns about the legitimacy of a claim following a burglary

 The policyholder again apologises stating that she must check everything and make sure she is covered.
 She then provides her bank details to set up monthly direct debit payments.

-At the height of the national lockdown, our Property Claims team in Hanley received a claim from…
+At the height of the first national lockdown, our Property Claims team in Hanley received a claim…

 We worked with a leading UK wide haulier who needed to significantly reduce third party claims costs,…